 Resources for Retired Members of the U.S. Armed Forces

 If the deceased was a retired member of one of the U.S. Armed Services, you may wish to contact the relevant Service’s Office of Mortuary Affairs to discuss what, if any, military-provided assistance is available.
-The numbers listed below, except where noted otherwise, are staffed 24 hours a day, seven days a week:
+The numbers listed below are staffed 24 hours a day, seven days a week:

 - Army: U.S. Army Office of Mortuary Affairs, (800) 892-2490

 - Navy/Marine Corps: U.S. Navy Office of Mortuary Affairs, (866) 787-2307, (901) 874-2307

 - Air Force: U.S. Air Force Office of Mortuary Services (800) 531-5803

 Please keep the Embassy informed of any arrangements made through the military to avoid confusion, delays, or added expenses.